KDE/homerun/PLUGIN_PLAN.md

 # Open questions

-- How to handle "global" config? (for example to read package management settings) It should probably be exposed from SourceRegistry

 - Should there be explicit support for registering a singleton source?

 - How to expose favorite models?